-You're likely all too familiar with the humidity instability in your home: It is dry in the winter and moist in the summer.
-For optimal tuning stability, your piano would like to be always kept at a comfortable 45% relative humidity.
-If you are not taking steps to stabilize humidity, it is likely humidity in your home ranges from 20% or less in the winter to 70% or more in the summer.
+You’re likely all too familiar with the humidity instability in your home: It is dry in the winter and moist in the summer.
+For optimal tuning stability, your piano should always be kept at a comfortable 45% relative humidity.
+If you are not taking steps to stabilize humidity, it is likely that the humidity in your home ranges from 20% or less in the winter to 70% or more in the summer.

 To stabilize humidity, we need to add moisture to the air in the winter and remove moisture from the air in the summer.
 There are two approaches to improving humidity stability for your piano:

-Either of these approaches can be very effective.
-However, there are some distinct disadvantages to the first approach and some distinct advantages to the second.
+Either of these approaches can be very effective, however there are some distinct advantages to the second.

-If you pursue stabilizing humidity in your entire home or in your piano room, you will need to use either a furnace humidifier which is costly or a room humidifier which is noisy.
+If you pursue stabilizing humidity in your entire home or in your piano room, you will need to use either a furnace humidifier, which is costly, or a room humidifier, which is noisy.
 In addition, maintaining 45% relative humidity in the coldest months can result in condensation on your windows and cold outer walls.
 You will also need to monitor the humidity with a hygrometer and make regular adjustments to offset for changes in heating.
-In the summer, you will need to keep your home closed up and use air conditioning regularly, again, a significant expense, and probably only modestly effective at keeping the air dry enough.
+In the summer, you will need to keep your home closed up and use air conditioning regularly, a significant expense, and probably only modestly effective at keeping the air dry enough.